 PhD in Archaeology

 Archaeology is a global discipline in which a comparative perspective is brought to bear on all types of material culture in the pursuit of understanding people of the distant and recent past.
-To this end the Department of Archaeology provides education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.
+To this end Boston University archaeologists provide education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.

-This document explains departmental procedures and requirements for graduate students seeking the PhD degree in Archaeology at Boston University.
+This document explains departmental procedures and requirements for graduate students seeking the legacy PhD degree in Archaeology at Boston University.
 For the Graduate School’s requirements, students should consult the GRS Bulletin (http://www.bu.edu/academics/grs/policies/degree-requirements/)

-Questions regarding the Archaeology PhD academic program, policies, regulations, financial aid, petitions, or grievances should be addressed to the Director of Graduate Studies, who represents the Graduate Studies Committee.
+Questions regarding the legacy Archaeology PhD academic program’s policies, regulations, financial aid, petitions, or grievances should be addressed to the Director of Graduate Studies, who represents the Graduate Studies Committee.

 Applicants must have a BA, with sufficient course work in archaeology, anthropology, art history, classical studies and/or other related fields, and/or significant field, laboratory, or museum experience.
 Applicants intending to concentrate in Classical or Near Eastern Archaeology must have proficiency equivalent to at least four semesters of at least one ancient language at the time of application.
 Coursework taken in fulfillment of this requirement should be demonstrated at the time of application and is among those criteria reviewed when applications are evaluated.